antruo/ironhack_labs/README.md

 ## Setting up the database:
 First, clone this repo!

-We are using the official mysql docker image with a handful of setting.
+We are using the official mysql docker image with a handful of additional settings.
 From the root of the repo, run this in your command line to get the container running:

 ```bash
 docker run -p 3306:3306 --name mysql_finance -v "$(pwd)"/initdb:/initdb -e MYSQL_ALLOW_EMPTY_PASSWORD=yes -d mysql --secure-file-priv=""
 ```

 On success, it should print the container id.
-You can also manually check if your container is running:
+You can also manually check if your container is running, like so:

 ```bash
 docker ps -a